 Under the Natural Gas Act, the grid owner is obliged to assign a gas supplier that undertakes to supply gas users who do not have a gas supplier.
-Under the Metering Regulations, the grid owner must notify the assigned gas supplier that a gas user has taken over the facility no later than three days after supply has commenced (i.e. the takeover date or the date on which it comes to the knowledge of the grid owner that energy offtake has commenced).
+The grid owner ought to notify the assigned gas supplier that a gas user has taken over the facility no later than five days after supply has commenced (i.e. the takeover date or the date on which it comes to the knowledge of the grid owner that energy offtake has commenced).
 This is done by the grid owner sending a Z04A to the assigned gas supplier.
 This may be sent no earlier than the day after the takeover date.